 The cunning combination of complacency, complicity and carnality consumes our conscience

 Our conscience is our inner guard – it cautions us whenever we feel tempted to do anything unworthy.
-However, just as a carnivorous predator may consume a guard, so too can our inner guard of conscience be consumed by a cunning combination of complacency, complicity and carnality.
+However, just as a carnivorous predator may consume a guard, so too can our conscience be consumed by a cunning combination of complacency, complicity and carnality.

 We all have carnal desires for selfish enjoyment.
 Such desires, the Bhagavad-gita (03.40) cautions, have based themselves in our senses, mind and intelligence.
 From there, they ravage our conscience.
 Here’s one of their modus operandi.